lana-20/charles-proxy-features/README.md

 4. Throttling
 5. Breakpoints

+Once again, one may ask "Why not use Postman for activity logging and tracking?".
+Postman itroduced the [Postman Interceptor](https://learning.postman.com/docs/sending-requests/capturing-request-data/interceptor/#:~:text=Postman%20Interceptor%20is%20a%20Chrome,bound%20session%20of%20traffic%20capture.), which attempts to accomplish the same thing as Charles Proxy.
+We can turn it on and record the traffic communication between the web or mobile app and the back-end.
+If you choose to explore the [Interceptor](https://blog.postman.com/postman-interceptor-the-next-generation-view-source-for-the-api-economy/), make sure to use with the desktop version of Postman.
+It doesn't work with the Postman web app.
-Logging comprises only 20% of the time I spend on Charles.
+I personally do not use the Interceptor because **Logging** only comprises 20% of the time I spend on Charles.
 The other 80% of tasks and features, such as Re-Write, Map Local, Throttling, and Breakpoints are covered in this [post](url) (TBD).

+Another use case for Charles is mimicking Network Conditions on real (physical) Android devices.
+I can test Network Condition on (virtual) Android emulators with the help of Android Studio or via a command line interface or terminal using ADB (Android Debug Bridge) commands.

 ___

 [What is Proxy?
 How does it work?](https://github.com/lana-20/proxy-server#readme)